Generic Name: empagliflozin and linagliptin

 - 10 mg empagliflozin/5 mg linagliptin tablets are pale yellow, arc triangular, flat-faced, bevel-edged, film-coated tablets.
 One side is debossed with the Boehringer Ingelheim company symbol; the other side is debossed with “10/5”.

 - 25 mg empagliflozin/5 mg linagliptin tablets are pale pink, arc triangular, flat-faced, bevel-edged, film-coated tablets.
 One side is debossed with the Boehringer Ingelheim company symbol; the other side is debossed with “25/5”.

 - Severe renal impairment, end-stage renal disease, or dialysis [see Use in Specific Populations (8.6)].

-- A history of hypersensitivity reaction to linagliptin, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity [see Warnings and Precautions (5.8) and Adverse Reactions (6)].
+- A history of serious hypersensitivity reaction to empagliflozin, linagliptin, or any of the excipients in Glyxambi such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity [see Warnings and Precautions (5.10) and Adverse Reactions (6)].

 5 WARNINGS AND PRECAUTIONS